victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 - **Logistic Regression Baseline**: Comparing CNN performance to a baseline logistic regression model using k-mer frequency or TF-IDF features.
 - **Class Weighting Adjustments**: Exploring how weighting the loss function by class frequency might reduce class prediction bias.

-These improvements are **currently exploratory** and can be incorporated during model tuning stages if the group agrees they are beneficial.

 # Limitations
 - Transcription binding sites exist on a spectrum of binding affinities.
 The binary classification here may miss weak, but funtionally important binding sites.